ChrisAkridge/IronAssembler/IronAssembler/Documentation/Specification.md

 All numeric values in the string table (string count, addresses, byte counts) must be in reverse order if a little-endian file is being produced.

 ## Disassembler
 IronAssembler will support the ability to disassemble IronArc executable files back into IronArc Direct Assembly.
-The disassembler will support disassembling entire programs or blocks of bytes.
+The disassembler will support disassembling entire programs or sequeunces of bytes at a pointer or from a memory stream.

 The core of the disassembler is the ability to disassemble individual instructions.
 The disassembler starts by reading the two-byte opcode and looking up information about the operands that follow, if any.
 Next, the flags byte is read (if present) and used to determine the size of the data and the types of the operands that follow.